arcalumis/warp-in-the-redux/README.md

 Quickly prototype an idea using advanced build tools.

+TODOS:
+1. Add Redux Saga

-Note: this is a little beefy-er than the original repository, however if you want a pllugin for state management or want to learn how to put these things together, than this might be for you.
+Note: this is a little beefier than the original repository, however if you want a pllugin for state management or want to learn how to put these things together, than this might be for you.

 **Scratch to set up in 11 minutes**